 - Leaky at higher volumes.

-The PXC 550 are sleek-looking wireless headphones with a premium appeal and a comfy fit.
+The Sennheiser PXC 550 are sleek-looking wireless headphones with a premium appeal and a comfy fit.
 The ear cups and headband are both very well-padded, which make these headphones comfortable to wear for hours.
 They're lightweight yet the build quality feels durable enough to withstand a couple of drops without damage.
 Their design is also sufficiently stable to jog with, although they won't be the best for intense sports.
 They're not the most portable headphones, which can be a bit of a hassle to carry on your person but they fold up and come with a decent case.

-The PXC 550 have modern and sleek design that not too flashy but will still stand out in a crowd.
+The Sennheiser PXC 550 have a modern and sleek design that is not too flashy but will still stand out in a crowd.
 The slightly oval ear cups and wide headband are well padded with premium materials giving these headphones a high-end appeal.
 They're mid-sized over-ear headphones, but the headband has a relatively low-profile fit, so it won't stick out too much when you have them on your head.
-They have a very understated color scheme which might not be for everyone but will definitely work for some.
+They have a very understated color scheme, which might not be for everyone but will definitely work for some.

-The PXC 550's button layout provides a surprising amount of control over your audio but it's not always efficient or intuitive.
-Like the Zik 3.0, these headphones have a touch sensitive control scheme that provides track skipping, call/music, and volume controls.
+The button layout provides a surprising amount of control over your audio but it's not always efficient or intuitive.
+Like the Zik 3.0, these headphones have a touch-sensitive control scheme that provides track skipping, call/music, and volume controls.
 There's a multi-purpose button that doubles as a Bluetooth sync and audio preset toggle.
 They also have a noise canceling switch that can place the headphones in "Aware" mode to be able to monitor your environment.
 This all feels a little confusing at times.

 These headphones have a stable wireless design that won't easily fall off your head.
 The firm swivel hinges, combined with the wide headband, and broad ear cups prevent the headphones from swaying too much even during physical activity.
 They won't be the best choice for exercising or intense sports but the stability they provide is decent enough to jog with.
 The wireless design also removes the chances that the headphones will be yanked off your head because the audio cable got hooked on something.